jborden/threejs-game-template/resources/leiningen/new/threejs_game/README.md

 ### Errors related to Name Mangling

 A common source of errors in advanced compilation is related to issues with name mangling of object property and method names.
 Though the cljsjs/three package comes with externs, they are not exhaustive.
-If you are using a property or method not listed in [three.ext.js](https://github.com/cljsjs/packages/blob/master/three/resources/cljsjs/three/common/three.ext.js) you will need to add it to **src/js/{{sanitized}}.externs.js** file.
+If you are using a property or method not listed in [three.ext.js](https://github.com/cljsjs/packages/blob/master/three/resources/cljsjs/three/common/three.ext.js) you will need to add it to **src/js/{{sanitized}}.externs.js**.

 There is a caveat, however.
 Because the extern file mentioned above already declares the var THREE, you will need to append your property and method names to this var instead of creating a new THREE var as is typically suggested